TaleLearnCode/DesignDevelopServerlessEventDrivenMicroserviceSolution/Workshop/GuidedWalkthough/12-StartPicingOrder.md

 ### Add service logic for user story (12C)
 1. From Visual Studio, open the **ShippingServices.cs** file.
-1. Add the **StartPickingOrderAsync** method to the NoticeServices class.
+1. Add the **StartPickingOrderAsync** method to the ShippingServices class.

 ~~~
 public async Task StartPickingOrderAsync(string orderId)